One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 For those who know

-There is no commission, and no waiting room — only what is made, and what is left.
-Pieces are released in small numbers and rarely repeated.
-Join the list to be told, quietly, when the next ones exist.
+The bench can only make so many.
+Pieces are released in small numbers, told first to the list, and rarely repeated.
+Join to be told, quietly, when the next ones exist.

 You're on the list.
 You'll hear from us when the next pieces are released — and not a moment more often.